ewrjontan/e-videncemobile/README.md

 This is my first React-Native application created for my Nucamp class.
 It is a mobile application for streamlined evidence collection and tracking.

 Working as a crime scene investigator, I am not thrilled with our current software/database.
 My colleagues and I constantly wish for different things, or discuss how it would be nice if we could do this and that.
 So I decided to build an application that I could cater to our exact needs.
-Maybe I can convince my department to use it someday.
+The application is meant to provide simplified and efficient evidence booking while in the field; saving investigators from having to enter everything upon returning to their "office."
+Perhaps I can convince my department to use it someday.

 ## Usage